 Individual subtests of the KAT can be used strategically and systematically by teachers across the school year according to the needs of the class.
 There is flexibility in when subtests are administered and in the order of subtests selected.
 The Subtests unpacked are: Comprehension (Blank Screen), Semantics (Vocabulary), Locational Relationships (Prepositions), Social / Emotional, Concepts of Print & Reading, Play & Social Skills, Oral Narrative, Phonological Awareness and Grammar (Syntax).

-The K.A.T. package can only be purchased after attending 1 full day of training at the West Coast LDC.
+PLEASE NOTE: The K.A.T. package can only be purchased after attending 1 full day of training at the West Coast LDC.
 All courses are advertised on the Professional Learning Information System (PLIS) with some being run over 2 half days in semester 1 and full days in semester 2.

 Download fact sheets about Kindergarten Assessment Tool Information sessions